AlloyCI/alloy-runner/docs/configuration/advanced-configuration.md

 # Advanced configuration

-GitLab Runner configuration uses the [TOML][] format.
+AlloyCI Runner configuration uses the [TOML][] format.

 The file to be edited can be found in:

-1. `/etc/gitlab-runner/config.toml` on \*nix systems when gitlab-runner is executed as root (**this is also path for service configuration**)
+1. `/etc/alloy-runner/config.toml` on \*nix systems when alloy-runner is executed as root (**this is also path for service configuration**)
-1. `~/.gitlab-runner/config.toml` on \*nix systems when gitlab-runner is executed as non-root
+1. `~/.alloy-runner/config.toml` on \*nix systems when alloy-runner is executed as non-root
 1. `./config.toml` on other systems

 ## The global section

-This defines global settings of GitLab Runner.
+This defines global settings of AlloyCI Runner.

 | Setting | Description |
 | ------- | ----------- |